Robust Perception-Based Navigation using PAC-NMPC with a Learned Value Function: Abstract

 \section{Abstract}

 Nonlinear model predictive control (NMPC) is typically restricted to short, finite horizons to limit the computational burden of online optimization.
-This makes a global planner necessary to avoid local minima when using NMPC for navigation in complex environments.
-For this reason, the performance of NMPC approaches are often limited by that of the global planner.
-While control policies trained with reinforcement learning (RL) can theoretically learn to avoid such local minima, they are usually unable to guarantee enforcement of general state constraints.
-In this paper, we augment a sampling-based stochastic NMPC (SNMPC) approach with an RL trained perception-informed value function.
-This allows the system to avoid observable local minima in the environment by reasoning about perception information beyond the finite planning horizon.
-By using Probably Approximately Correct NMPC (PAC-NMPC) as our base controller, we are also able to generate statistical guarantees of performance and safety.
-We demonstrate our approach in simulation and on hardware using a 1/10\textsuperscript{th} scale rally car with lidar.
+As a result, global planning frameworks are frequently necessary to avoid local minima when using NMPC for navigation in complex environments.
+By contrast, reinforcement learning (RL) can generate policies that minimize the expected cost over an infinite-horizon and can often avoid local minima, even when operating only on current sensor measurements.
+However, these learned policies are usually unable to provide performance guarantees (e.g., on collision avoidance), especially when outside of the training distribution.
+In this paper, we augment Probably Approximately Correct NMPC (PAC-NMPC), a sampling-based stochastic NMPC algorithm capable of providing statistical guarantees of performance and safety, with an approximate perception-based value function trained via RL.
+We demonstrate in simulation that our algorithm can improve the long-term behavior of PAC-NMPC while outperforming other approaches with regards to safety for both planar car dynamics and more complex, high-dimensional fixed-wing aerial vehicle dynamics.
+We also demonstrate that, even when our value function is trained in simulation, our algorithm can successfully achieve statistically safe navigation on hardware using a 1/10\textsuperscript{th} scale rally car in cluttered real-world environments using only current sensor information.